PowerChell/whitneywalker.acupuncture/content/page/booking.md

 ---
 title: "Booking"
-description: "Book your acupuncture appointment and view pricing"
+description: "Book your acupuncture appointment and view pricing."
 image: "img/treatment-room-square.png"
-bigimg: [{"src": "img/cc4/pexels-yankrukov-6611258-square.jpg"}]
 ---

 {{< figure src="img/herb-room.jpg" alt="Acupuncture treatment room" >}}

+# Treatment Pricing

+{{< sep >}}

-At Whitney Walker Acupuncture, we offer transparent pricing and easy booking for all our acupuncture services.
+Whitney Walker Acupuncture offers transparent pricing and easy booking for all our acupuncture services.
 Each treatment is tailored to your individual needs and health goals.

-{{< sep >}}
-## Treatment Pricing

-### Initial Consultation & Treatment
+## Initial Consultation & Treatment  (75–90 min): $120

-**$120** - Your first visit includes a thorough health assessment and your first acupuncture treatment.
+Your first visit includes a thorough health history, discussion of your goals, and your first treatment.
+This session allows us to create a personalized plan for your care.

-### Follow-up Acupuncture Sessions
+## Follow-up Treatment Sessions (60 min): $90
-**$85** - Regular treatments to maintain your health and address ongoing concerns.

-### Extended Sessions
-**$110** - Longer sessions for complex conditions or when additional time is needed.

-### Package Discounts
+Ongoing treatments to maintain balance, support healing, and address specific concerns.
+Each session may include acupuncture, cupping, gua sha, tui na, moxibustion, or other techniques as needed.
+Whitney’s sessions are modeled under a flat rate pricing system: each acupuncture session may include acupuncture, cupping, gua sha, tui na, moxibustion, or other techniques at no additional cost.

+- **5-Session Package** — $400 ($80/session, save $50)
+- **10-Session Package** — $750 ($75/session, save $150)

+## Cupping Session (30 min): $50

+A focused 30-minute treatment using cupping therapy to release muscular tension, improve circulation, and support recovery.
+Ideal for back, neck, and shoulder discomfort.

-- **5-Session Package**: $400 (Save $25)
+- **5-Session Package** — $225 ($45/session, save $25)
-- **10-Session Package**: $750 (Save $100)
+- **10-Session Package** — $400 ($40/session, save $100)

 {{< figure src="img/treatment-room.jpg" alt="Acupuncture treatment room" >}}

-## Insurance & Payment
+# Insurance

-We do not accept insurance plans. but can accept HSA and FSA payment, in addition to card, cash, and checks.

-## Booking Your Appointment

-Ready to experience the benefits of acupuncture?
-Booking your appointment is easy:

-1. **Online Booking** - Use our secure online booking system
-2. **Phone Booking** - Call us directly to schedule
-3. **Email Booking** - Send us an email with your preferred times

-### What to Expect

-- **First Visit**: 90 minutes (consultation + treatment)
-- **Follow-up Visits**: 60 minutes
-- **Extended Sessions**: 90 minutes
-- **Please arrive 10 minutes early** for your first appointment to complete paperwork
+At this time, Whitney Walker Acupuncture does not bill insurance directly.
+However, we accept HSA and FSA cards.
+Some plans may require a doctor’s note or Letter of Medical Necessity, so we recommend checking with your provider for details.

-## Cancellation Policy
+# Cancellation Policy

-We understand that life happens.
-Please provide at least 24 hours notice for any appointment changes or cancellations.
-Late cancellations may be subject to a $25 fee.
+We ask for at least a 24 hour notice if you need to cancel or reschedule an appointment.
+Late cancellations or missed appointments may be subject to a fee.

-## Book Your Appointment
+# Book Your Appointment

 {{< kilnfire_button url="https://whitneywalkeracupuncture.com/book" text="Book Online" >}}

-**Or contact us directly:**
-- Phone: tbd
-- Email: tbd
-- Address: 1441 York St, Denver, CO 80206